- Home

 Sharing his key takeaway from the workshop, a participant said, “A smart city is not just about high-tech infrastructure—it’s about improving the quality of life for all citizens”.
 He added that the training had given him a renewed sense of purpose and practical ideas—from enhancing data systems and digital services to strengthening inter-agency coordination and community involvement.

-The workshop closed with a ceremony held at the Royal Thai Embassy in Singapore.
-Her Excellency Ureerat Chareontoh, Ambassador of the Kingdom of Thailand to Singapore, Mr Chulvat Narinthrangura, Director-General of Thailand International Cooperation Agency, and Ms Jolene Tan, Director-General of the Technical Cooperation Directorate, MFA, reaffirmed Singapore and Thailand’s 60 years of diplomatic relations, and the deepening cooperation between the two countries.
+The workshop ended with a closing ceremony and tea reception held at the Royal Thai Embassy in Singapore.
+Her Excellency Ureerat Chareontoh, Ambassador of the Kingdom of Thailand to Singapore, Mr Chulvat Narinthrangura, Director-General of Thailand International Cooperation Agency, and Ms Jolene Tan, Director-General of the Development Partnerships Directorate, MFA, reaffirmed Singapore and Thailand’s 60 years of diplomatic relations, and the deepening cooperation between the two countries.

 Contributed by Christopher Soon, Senior Assistant Director, Capability Development